 The Głogów – Głęboki Przemysłowy (GG-P) mining area is adjacent to the southern limits of the mining areas currently operated by the Polkowice-Sieroszowice and Rudna mines.
 The investment project is 100% owned by KGHM.
-The mineral resources are estimated at over 300 million tonnes with average copper content of 2.5%.
-They constitute one-fourth of KGHM's copper resources and around one-third of its silver resources in all of the areas concessioned by the company in Poland.
-Infrastructure from the Rudna and Polkowice-Sieroszowice mines is used to access the deposit.
+The recoverable resources of copper ore are estimated at nearly 265 million tonnes, with an average copper content of 2.40%, which represents approx. 1/4 of the copper resources and 1/3 of the silver resources in all KGHM licence areas in Poland.
+The technical infrastructure of the Rudna and Polkowice-Sieroszowice mines is used to access and extract the deposit.

-According to estimates, in the years 2028-2035 – the peak period of mining of the Deep Głogów deposit – output from this area will be 10-11 million tonnes of ore and 200-220 thousand tonnes of electrolytic copper annually.
+According to estimates, in the years 2028-2035 – the peak period of mining of the Głogów Głęboki – Przemysłowy deposit – output from this area will amount to 10-11 million tonnes of ore and 200-220 thousand tonnes of electrolytic copper annually.
 This will allow KGHM to maintain the planned level of ore production from domestic deposits for the next 20-30 years.